Lopburi province

 Lopburi (ลพบุรี, RTGS: Lop Buri, [lóp bū.rīː]) is a province in the central region of Thailand.
 The province is divided into 11 administrative districts, and Mueang Lopburi district is the capital.
-With over 750,000 people, the province is Thailand's 36th largest area and 32nd most populous.
+With over 720,000 people, the province is Thailand's 31st largest area and 35th most populous.
 There are eight neighboring provinces, Phetchabun, Chaiyaphum, Nakhon Ratchasima, Saraburi, Phra Nakhon Si Ayutthaya, Ang Thong, Sing Buri, and Nakhon Sawan.

 Lopburi is a significant province historically, where many historical structures, artifacts, and prehistoric settlements have been discovered.
-In the past, Lopburi was called by the name Lavo, after the Lavapuri, (present day Lahore) city named after the second son of Ram.The kingdom had been ruled by an absolute monarch.
+In the past, Lopburi was called by the name Lavo.The kingdom had been ruled by an absolute monarch.

-Toponymy

-It was originally known as Lavo or Lavapura, meaning "city of Lava" in reference to the ancient South Asian city of Lavapuri (present-day Lahore, Pakistan).

 History

 Known as Lavo during much of its history, Lopburi probably dates to prehistoric times.
-The name Lavo originated from the capital city of Lavo kingdom, an ancient Mon kingdom of Dvaravati period (6th–11th century CE).
+The name Lavo originated from the capital city of Lavo kingdom, an ancient Mon kingdom of the Dvaravati period (6th–11th century CE).
 The conquering Khmer would build many impressive temples in the city during its rule.
 Lopburi may even have liberated itself for a time, as it sent independent embassies to China in 1115 and 1155.
 In 1289 it sent another embassy to China, but soon became part of the Thai kingdom of Sukhothai and later Ayutthaya.

 During the Ayutthaya period, King Ramathibodi I sent Phra Ramesuan (later King Ramesuan) as the Uparaja to reign in Lopburi.
 In 1666 King Narai the Great ordered a new palace built on the east bank of the Lopburi River and made Lopburi the second capital of the country, as Ayutthaya was threatened by the Dutch.
 After King Narai died, the city was almost abandoned and fell into ruin.